Stable configurations of repelling points on compact manifolds II: Introduction

-We begin by noting at the outset that it is important in an intrinsic treatment to consider the way in which a point may act on itself.
-In the usual embedded version of this type of question, in which the set of standardly considered interacting point-pairs consists of the Cartesian product, minus the diagonal, of the specified point ensemble with itself, the issue by definition does not arise.
-On the other hand, consideration of some cases of the intrinsic problem, e.g., the hyperbolic case, naturally suggests the possibility of non-trivial self actions (c.f. \cite{randol2014a}, p.
-2772, remark 4), and this requires a suitable definition of self-action.
-This was present in \cite{randolchapter} and \cite{randol2014a}, but we will here enter into greater detail on this point.
+As mentioned above, in some cases it is important in our intrinsic treatment to consider the way in which a point may act on itself, and in the usual embedded version of this type of question, in which the set of standardly considered interacting point-pairs consists of the Cartesian product, minus the diagonal, of the specified point ensemble with itself, the issue by definition does not arise.